-There is a lot of equipment and technology available that can make your or the home of the person you are looking after safer, putting your mind at ease.
-It can make it easier for the person you are caring for and in many cases allow them to live more independently for longer.
+There is a lot of equipment and technology available that can make vour or the home of the person you are looking after safer, putting your mind at ease.
+It can make it easier for the person you are caring for and, in many cases, allow them to live more independently for longer.
 Some of these things are items that you may already have in your home.

-Help with managing the home

-these can be smart switches or voice activated controls, like Alexa or Hive, to help manage the heating, appliances, lights or even to close the curtains.

-- Keeping someone safe these can include door video systems, entry control and voice prompt systems.
+- Help with managing the home these can be smart switches or voice-activated controls, like Alexa or Hive, to help manage the heating, appliances, lights or even to close the curtains. - Keeping someone safe these can include door video systems, entry control and voice prompt systems.
 This can also include telecare products like lifelines, pendant alarms, smoke detectors, carbon monoxide detectors and many others. - Jointly a mobile app from Carers UK.
 It takes some of the stress out of managing your loved one's care.
 If you are sharing caring responsibilities you can use the app to share information quickly and easily with everyone involved.
-Find out more at jointlyapp.com - Wheelchair Service the person you are caring for may be eligible for the Wiltshire Wheelchair service if they have a long term physical condition.
-To find out more search online for Wiltshire Wheelchair Service or talk to your GP.
+Find out more at jointlyapp.com - Wheelchair Service the person you are caring for may be eligible for the Wiltshire Wheelchair service if they have a long-term physical condition.
+To find out call the Wiltshire Wheelchair Service on 01225 899130 or talk to your GP. - Incontinence supplies if the person you are caring for has problems managing their continence, speak to a healthcare professional about a referral to the Continence Service or you can self-refer by calling either 01722 323196 or 01225 711323

-Incontinence supplies -

-if the person you are caring for has problems managing their continence, speak to a healthcare professional about a referral to the Continence Service.